-I’m a British artist based in the north-west of England, specialising in predominantly oil paintings.
+I’m a British artist based in the north-west of England, specialising in predominantly oil paintings – although I use acrylic and watercolour a lot as well.

-I was trained from the age of 9 right through to university level in all the traditional disciplines of Fine Art, then went on to do a more conceptual Fine Art degree course at UWE, Bristol.
+I was raised in the north of Scotland, where the wildness of nature and contemplative atmosphere fanned my artistic passions into flame.
+I was trained from the age of 9 right through to university level in all the traditional disciplines of Fine Art, then went on to do a more conceptual Fine Art degree course at the University of the West of England, Bristol.

 After two years working for a charity in London, I embraced my “free spirit” and lived abroad in various places, doing voluntary work while developing my art and song-writing.
 I have learned, lived and functioned in Italian, Hebrew and Portuguese, and trained as a teacher while living in Lisbon, Portugal.
 I consider myself an “international” person and am very grateful to have had so many fascinating and varied experiences around the world.

-My husband is Portuguese: from a completely different background to me and in a completely different profession – he works in engineering!
+My husband is Portuguese: from a completely different background to me and in a completely different profession – engineering!
 This is important for my artistic philosophy, since I am constantly being challenged to consider why I think the way I do and to see and appreciate different perspectives.

 Here I answer questions about the materials I use, my style, process and career in art.